Minister of Health Chitalu Chilufya says the management of disease outbreaks among African Union – AU Member States has improved.

 Dr Chilufya says Member States are now able to share information on how to detect and manage disease outbreaks in good time.

-The Minister said this in a speech read for him by Zambia National Public Health Institute Acting Director Dr Kunda Musonda at the just ended Africa Centres for Disease Control and Prevention CDC Regional Media round table for Health Reporters in Southern Africa.
+The Minister said this in a speech read for him Zambia National Public Health Institute Acting Director Dr Kunda Musonda at the just ended Africa Centres for Disease Control and Prevention CDC Regional Media round table for Health Reporters in Southern Africa.

 Dr Chilufya said in 2019 the Africa CDC Southern African Regional Collaborating Centre will focus on finalising the cholera elimination strategy and establishment of national public health institutes in each of the Member States in the region.